PingOne Advanced Identity Cloud

 [signature]

-• Are larger than the reference returned for server-side tokens.
+• Client-side tokens are larger than the reference returned for server-side tokens.

-Consider their size if they must be sent in a header because the size of the token cannot exceed the maximum header size allowed by your end users' browsers.
+If you send client-side tokens in a header, pay attention to their size.
+The size of the token can’t exceed the maximum header size allowed by your end users' browsers.

-The size of client-side tokens also increases when you customize Identity Cloud to store additional attributes in the tokens.
+The size of a token increases when you customize Advanced Identity Cloud to store additional attributes in tokens.

-• Are presented to the client after successfully completing an OAuth 2.0 grant flow.
+• Client-side tokens are presented to the client after successfully completing an OAuth 2.0 grant flow, which makes them vulnerable to tampering attacks.

-• Can be introspected without calling the authorization server.
+• Client-side tokens can be introspected without calling the authorization server.

-• Incur overhead when tokens are decrypted and verified because Identity Cloud does not store the decrypt sequence of the token in memory.
+• They incur an overhead when they’re decrypted and verified because Advanced Identity Cloud doesn’t store the decrypt sequence of the token in memory.

-Each time a client presents a client-side token in a request, Identity Cloud checks if the token was revoked in the CTS token store.
-If it was not revoked, Identity Cloud decrypts the token to retrieve its information.
+When a client presents a client-side token in a request, Advanced Identity Cloud checks whether the token has been revoked in the CTS token store.
+If the token hasn’t been revoked, Advanced Identity Cloud decrypts the token to retrieve its information.

-Client-side refresh tokens have corresponding entries in a CTS allowlist rather than a denylist.
-When presenting a client-side refresh token, Identity Cloud checks that a matching entry is found in the CTS allowlist, and prevents reissue if the record does not exist.
+• Client-side refresh tokens have corresponding entries in a CTS allowlist rather than a denylist.
+When presenting a client-side refresh token, Advanced Identity Cloud checks that a matching entry is found in the CTS allowlist, and prevents reissue if the record doesn’t exist.

 Adding a client-side OAuth 2.0 token to the denylist removes the associated refresh token from the allowlist.